Anne Helen Petersen: Career

 In 2019, Petersen wrote a piece on millennial burnout for BuzzFeed News that has had over 7 million views.
 She then expanded that piece into a book that was published in 2020, Can't Even: How Millennials Became the Burnout Generation.

-In August 2020, she quit her job at Buzzfeed News to pursue her Substack newsletter Culture Study as a full-time venture.
+In August 2020, she quit her job at Buzzfeed News to pursue her newsletter Culture Study as a full-time venture.
 Along with her partner Charlie Warzel, she wrote the book Out of Office: The Big Problem and Bigger Promise of Working from Home, published in December 2021.
+A 2024 Forbes profile described Petersen as "the voice of a micro-generation," those born between 1977-1985.
+The piece reported that Culture Study is "one of Substack’s top newsletters," with 184,000 subscribers.

+From October 2022 to October 2023, Petersen hosted the Work Appropriate podcast on the Crooked Media podcast network.
+She launched a new podcast, Culture Study, in December 2023.

 Personal life

 Petersen lives in Lummi Island, Washington with her partner Charlie Warzel, a former New York Times Opinion writer who now writes the newsletter "Galaxy Brain" for The Atlantic.
 The couple have two dogs named Steve and Peggy and previously lived in Brooklyn and Missoula, Montana.
 As of September 2020, Petersen is 39 years old.
 She is of Norwegian descent.
+Her younger brother, Charles Petersen, is a senior editor of the magazine n+1.